-If an earlier version is installed it is recommended to set up a new server with Plesk Obsidian and then transfer the accounts and websites to the new server.
+If an earlier version is installed you can either upgrade to Plesk Onyx first or set a new server with Plesk Obsidian and then transfer the accounts and websites to the new server.
 Please see Plesk Migration and Transfer Guide for details.

 At least 3GB of free disk space should be available for each of the following directories: